brainstormforce/wp-themes-plugins-stats/README.md

 ## Version 1.0.1 ##
 * New : New shortcode for themes/plugins to display ratings in a star.
-* Fix : Minor Bug Fixes.
+* Fix : Transient set for wrong themes/plugins slug.

 ## Version 1.0.0 ##
 * Initial release